-TABLE OF DEFINED TERMS TERM Definition(s) ELECTRONIC GAMING OPERATION means a location where a mechanically, electrically or electronically operated gaming machine or device, that is owned, leased or otherwise possessed by a sweepstakes sponsor or promoter, or any of the sweepstakes sponsor's or promoter's partners, affiliates, subsidiaries or contractors, that is intended to be used by a sweepstakes entrant, that uses energy, and that is capable of displaying information on a screen or other mechanism.
+TABLE OF DEFINED TERMS TERM DEFINITION(S) ELECTRONIC GAMING OPERATION means a location where a mechanically, electrically or electronically operated gaming machine or device, that is owned, leased or otherwise possessed by a sweepstakes sponsor or promoter, or any of the sweepstakes sponsor's or promoter's partners, affiliates, subsidiaries or contractors, that is intended to be used by a sweepstakes entrant, that uses energy, and that is capable of displaying information on a screen or other mechanism.
 The term "electronic gaming operations" is applicable to an electronic gaming machine or device whether or not: (1) It is server-based.
 (2) It uses a simulated game terminal as a representation of the prizes associated with the results of the sweepstakes entries.
 (3) It utilizes software such that the simulated game influences or determines the winning or value of the prize.
 (4) It selects prizes from a predetermined finite pool of entries.
 (5) It utilizes a mechanism that reveals the content of a predetermined sweepstakes entry.
 (6) It predetermines the prize results and stores those results for delivery at the time the sweepstakes entry results are revealed.
 (7) It utilizes software to create a game result.
 (8) It requires deposit of any money, coin, or token, or the use of any credit card, debit card, prepaid card, or any other method of payment to activate the electronic machine or device.
 (9) It requires direct payment into the electronic machine or device, or remote activation of the electronic machine or device.
-(10) It requires purchase of a related product.
+(10) It requires be prize incrementally, even though it may not influence if a prize is awarded, or the value of any prize awarded.
 (11) The related product, if any, has legitimate value.
 (12) It reveals the prize incrementally, even though it may not influence if a prize is awarded, or the value of any prize awarded.
 (13) It determines and associates the prize with an entry or entries at the time the sweepstakes is entered.
 ELEMENTARY OR SECONDARY SCHOOL A public or private school offering general, technical, or alternative instruction at the elementary, middle, and/or high school levels that operates in buildings or structures or on premises on land leased or owned by the educational institution for administrative purposes.
 Such uses include classrooms, vocational training (including that of an industrial nature for instructional purposes only), laboratories, auditoriums, libraries, cafeterias, after school care, athletic facilities, dormitories, and other facilities that further the educational mission of the institution.